Shout with joy to the Lord, all the earth;

 - Micah 6:8 (CEV)

-Aspiring to advocacy and activism on behalf of impoverished children, Terry has partnered with World Vision Canada.
-As a part of WV Artist Collective, he is able to be a voice of change.
+Aspiring to advocacy on behalf of impoverished children, Terry has partnered with World Vision Canada.
+As a part of World Vision, he is able to be a voice of change.
 Through song and story, Terry has leveraged his influence and platform to advocate for those whose voices might never be heard – the marginalized and the oppressed living in impoverished communities around the world.
 Terry is committed to partnering with World Vision through worship services, concerts and special events, allowing more people to hear about the work that they are engaged in, inspiring others to become child sponsors, and motivating compassion and generosity towards children and families living in extreme poverty.

 "Be the change that you wish to see in this world"